8 Biggest Golf Longshots To Win The Masters At Augusta National

 2. Zach Johnson (125-1, 2007)

 Johnson also closed at 125-1 ahead of the 2007 Masters Tournament.
 What made his win slightly more fantastic is that he remains the only winner to never finish inside the top 30 before this tournament.
-Johnson battled some of the worst playing conditions in recent Masters history, with Saturday featuring cold temperatures and winds in excess of 33 mph.
-The cut was at a grotesque +8 and Johnson finished with a two-stroke lead at +1.
-Nobody shot better than 70 in Round 3 and Johnson himself shot a 76 – six strokes worse than second-place Retief Goosen.
+Johnson battled some of the worst playing conditions in recent Masters history, with Saturday featuring cold temperatures and winds over 33 mph.
+The cut was grotesque +8, and Johnson finished with a two-stroke lead at +1.
+Nobody shot better than 70 in Round 3, and Johnson shot 76 – six strokes worse than second-place Retief Goosen.

-In an April 8, 2006 file photo, Zach Johnson, left, receives the Masters green jacket from last year’s champion Phil Mickelson after winning the 2007 Masters golf tournament at the Augusta National Golf Club in Augusta, Ga.
-The green jacket is one of the most revered symbols in all of sports, right up there with an Olympic gold medal and the Stanley Cup.
+In an April 8, 2006 file photo, Zach Johnson receives the Masters green jacket from last year’s champion Phil Mickelson after winning the 2007 Masters golf tournament at the Augusta National Golf Club in Augusta, Ga.
+The green jacket is one of the most revered symbols in all sports, right up there with an Olympic gold medal and the Stanley Cup.
 (AP Photo/Elise Amendola, File)

 1. Trevor Immelman (150-1, 2008)